-Buttermilk is one of my favorite ingredients in baking, so you'll find it in many of my recipes.
-That said, lots of people don't tend to use buttermilk often.
-Keep reading for why buttermilk is the BEST, how to store it (you can freeze it!), and 15+ Recipes Using Buttermilk to use it!
+Buttermilk is one of my favorite ingredients, so I need you to check out these 20+ Recipes Using Buttermilk!
+Keep reading for why baking with buttermilk is the BEST, how to store it (you can freeze it!), and recipes with buttermilk to use it up!

 What is Buttermilk?